 Who we are and our contact details

-Lind Group Holding Company Limited (incorporated in England with company no. 6497578) is the holding company for a group of companies which include Lind AG Limited (T/A Porsche Centre Tonbridge), Lind US Limited (T/A Guildford Harley-Davidson, Newmarket Harley-Davidson, Norwich Harley-Davidson, Reading Harley-Davidson & Lind Harley-Davidson), Lind Motorrad Limited (T/A Lind Motorrad) and Lind Triumph Limited (T/A Jack Lilley Triumph, Lind Triumph, Triumph West London & Triumph East London).
-The registered office of Lind Group Holdings Limited and those of its subsidiaries which are incorporated in England and Wales is at Brook Farm, Five Oak Green Road, Tonbridge, Kent, TN11 0QN, Great Britain.
-In this policy we have referred to Lind Group Holding Company Ltd and subsidiary companies as: Lind, we, us or our.
+The Lind Group Holding Company Limited and our subsidiary companies including Lind AG Limited (T/A Porsche Centre Tonbridge, Porsche Centre Norwich), Lind US Limited (T/A Guildford Harley-Davidson, Newmarket Harley-Davidson, Norwich Harley-Davidson, Reading Harley-Davidson, Watford Harley-Davidson & Lind Harley-Davidson), Lind Motorrad Limited (T/A Lind Motorrad Norwich, Lind Motorrad Welwyn Garden City, Lind Motorrad) and Lind Triumph Limited (T/A Jack Lilley Triumph, Lind Triumph, Triumph West London, Triumph East London, Triumph North London & Triumph London) are registered at Brook Farm, Five Oak Green Road, Tonbridge, Kent, TN11 0QN, Great Britain.
+In this policy we have referred to the Lind Group Holding Company Ltd and subsidiary companies as: Lind, we, us, our, the organisation or the LGHC.

-For any queries concerning your data or how we handle or process your data in relation to the recruitment process please contact Aimee Lodge, Group HR Manager either by post to the above stated address or by email: email@example.com.
+For any queries concerning your data or how we handle or process your data in relation to the recruitment process please contact Sarah St Clair Bishop, Head of People either by post to the above stated address or by email: CRM@lind.co.uk.